Blog Post

 Now let’s tackle the rule of eights.

-If the payer being billed follows the rule of eights, then the mixed remainders principle does not fly.
+If the payer follows the rule of eights, then the principle of the mixed remainder does not fly.
 This rule strictly adheres to the Substantial Portion Methodology (SPM), where cumulating minutes or remainders is a no-go.
-As explained in this blog post, “in order to charge for a unit of service, you must have performed that service for a ‘substantial portion’ of 15 minutes (i.e., at least 8 minutes).
+As we have explained, “in order to charge for a unit of service, you must have performed that service for a ‘substantial portion’ of 15 minutes (i.e., at least 8 minutes).
 That means that if your leftover minutes come from a combination of services, you cannot bill for any of them unless one individual service totals at least eight minutes.”

 At face value, the rule of eights may appear to restrict billable units, but that’s not always the case.
-Let’s look at two hypothetical examples to learn how to shrewdly and legally define CPT codes in accordance with the rule of eights to improve reimbursements:
+Let’s look at two hypothetical examples to learn how to shrewdly and legally define the right CPT code in accordance with the rule of eights to improve reimbursements:

-1. In one instance, if a therapist diversifies a treatment session so that it lasts 50 minutes in total, with five different treatment codes each totaling 10 minutes apiece, then the rules of eights dictates that the therapist can charge five units.
+1. In one instance, if a therapist diversifies a treatment session so that it lasts 50 minutes in total, with five different treatment codes, each totaling 10 minutes apiece, then the rule of eights dictates that the therapist can charge five units.

-2. Another example—and perhaps a more common one—exists where a therapist charges two units for therapeutic exercise (say 23 minutes of 97110) plus three other treatments of therapeutic activity (97350), manual therapy (97140), and neuromuscular re-education (97112), each lasting at least eight minutes, then five units can be billed.
+2. Another example—and perhaps a more common one—exists where a therapist charges two units for therapeutic exercise (say 23 minutes of 97110) plus three other time-based codes of therapeutic activity (97350), manual therapy (97140), and neuromuscular re-education (97112), each lasting at least eight minutes.
+In this case, you should receive payment for five units.

 Both of these cases show where the rule of eights can yield more billable units than what Medicare’s 8-Minute Rule would allow.
 How ‘bout that?

 Overbilling, misbilling, and underbilling happen more often than we think.
-In the whirlwind world of private practice rehab therapy, it’s hard to keep track of every single number, code, rule, or other regulatory factors.
-But honest, accurate billing is a must.
-So if you feel these principles slipping, it may be time to examine your billing workflow to see what adjustments can be done to stop mistakes and keep everyone on the clean-claim path.
+In the whirlwind world of private practice outpatient physical therapy services, it’s hard to keep track of every single number, code, rule, or other regulatory factor.
+But honest, accurate billing is a must to receive reimbursement and keep your cash flow up to snuff.
+So, if you feel these principles slipping, it may be time to examine your billing workflow to see what adjustments can be made to stop mistakes and keep everyone on the clean billing process path.

 Physical therapy billing is confusing—but it doesn’t have to be.